bbauska/W3Cx-5of5/README.md

 to get started to provide feedback on new proposals or bring brand-new proposals for consideration.</p>

-Happy Web building!
+<p>Happy Web building!</p>

 <h4>What is W3C?</h4>

-As steward of global Web standards, W3C&apos;s mission is to safeguard the openness, accessibility, and freedom of the World Wide Web from a technical perspective.
+<p>As steward of global Web standards, W3C&apos;s mission is to safeguard the
+openness, accessibility, and freedom of the World Wide Web from a technical perspective.</p>

-W3C&apos;s primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
-The widely adopted Web standards define key parts of what actually makes the World Wide Web work.
+<p>W3C&apos;s primary activity is to develop protocols and guidelines that
+ensure long-term growth for the Web.
+The widely adopted Web standards define key parts of what actually makes the World Wide Web work.</p>

 <h4>A few history bits</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->